TedHusted/awake/awake.md/awake.md

 “But it’s plug and play, right?” asks Julie.
 “I’ll be able to use it today?”

 “Yes.
-We suggest waiting an hour after the procedure, and then you will be all set.”
+We suggest waiting an hour after the procedure.
+Then you will be all set.”

 “And after we have gone over how to use the link safely,“ says Jill.